OpenOrienteering/mapper/mapping-introduction.md

 This tool defines colors in terms of the CMYK system or the RGB system.
 Default colors for orienteering maps are entered but the colors that are actually printed by a particular printer on a particular paper type can produce a result which is quite different from the PMS color intended.

-The IOF Map Commission has prepared an offset printed paper test sheet (Print Tech Test Sheet - available from your national mapping officer) and as a map file printtech2006.ocd (available as download from http://lazarus.elte.hu/mc/print-tech/printtech2006.pdf ).
-The offset printed paper sheet has the currently prescribed colors for the production of maps (Store in a heavy envelope, do not use copies which have been kept loose and may be faded).
+The IOF Map Commission has prepared an offset printed paper test sheet (Print Tech Test Sheet - available from your national mapping officer) and as a map file printtech2006.ocd (available as download from the [IOF](http://orienteering.org/resources/mapping/test-sheet-for-assessing-print-quality-for-orienteering-maps/).The offset printed paper sheet has the currently prescribed colors for the production of maps (Store in a heavy envelope, do not use copies which have been kept loose and may be faded).
 The colors for a particular printer and paper may be adjusted using the Color Window so that a better match with the offset printed test sheet is achieved.
 The colors yellow (open space on the terrain) and brown (contour lines) are commonly quite divergent from the standard.

 ### Color adjustment